Model theory of Galois actions of torsion Abelian groups: General results about -fields

 is onto.
 By Galois theory, we have the following isomorphism:

 showing Item $(1)$.

 For Item $(2)$, by Corollary \ref{constufc} we have:

-Therefore, the profinite group $\gal(C^{\alg}\cap K)$ is projective, hence the map $r$ above has a section, which gives the result. \end{proof} We point out below that for a finite group $G$, the theory $G-\mathrm{TCF}$ is axiomatized by Galois axioms, which was shown in \cite{Sjo} and \cite{HK3}.
+Therefore, the profinite group $\gal(C^{\alg}\cap K)$ is projective (as a closed subgroup of the profinite projective group $\widetilde{\widehat{G}}$, see \cite[Proposition 22.4.7]{FrJa}), hence the map $r$ above has a section, which gives the result. \end{proof} We point out below that for a finite group $G$, the theory $G-\mathrm{TCF}$ is axiomatized by Galois axioms, which was shown in \cite{Sjo} and \cite{HK3}.
 We include here a version of the statement from \cite{HK3}, which is convenient for us to work with.
 For the proof of this version, we need the following result, which may be folklore.
 We recall that for a profinite group $\mathcal{G}$, the \emph{rank} of $\mathcal{G}$, denoted $\mathrm{rk}(\mathcal{G})$, is the minimal cardinality of a set of topological generators of $\mathcal{G}$. \begin{prop} Assume that $\mathcal{H}$ is a profinite group of finite rank.
-Then, any continuous epimorphism $\pi:\widetilde{\mathcal{H}}\to \mathcal{H}$ is a (universal) Frattini cover. \end{prop} \begin{proof} The proof consists of two steps.
+Then, any continuous epimorphism $\pi:\widetilde{\mathcal{H}}\to \mathcal{H}$ is a (the universal) Frattini cover. \end{prop} \begin{proof} The proof consists of two steps.

 \textbf{Step 1} \\ The result holds if $\mathcal{H}$ is a pro-$p$ group. \begin{proof}[Proof of Step 1] Let $r=\mathrm{rk}(\mathcal{H})$.
 By \cite[Lemma 22.7.4]{FrJa}, there is an epimorphism $\mathcal{H}\to C_p^r$ (which is a Frattini cover).
 By \cite[Lemma 22.5.4]{FrJa}, we can assume that $\mathcal{H}=C_p^r$.